Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![sad]({{< baseurl >}}/images/sad_wc.png)

 However, in the sad WordCloud, there are names like Loki, Sylvie, and Mobius who are defined as bad characters in the Marvel universe.
-We also see words like kill, destroy, help, fight and take which are words that we can agree on describe sad situations.
+In the Sad WordCloud, there also appear words like kill, destroy, help, fight and take which are words that describe sad situations.

 ## Description of Perfect villain

 #### Description of EVILNESS:

-Be in the Marvel villain network.
+-| Be in the Marvel villain network.
-Have high connections to other characters.
+-| Have high connections to other characters.
-Be Main antagonist.
+-| Be Main antagonist.
-Have words like kill, fight and destroy in your description text.
+-| Have words like kill, fight and destroy in your description text.

-And, if all else fails, just be more like LOKI LAUFEYJARSON!
+And, if all else fails, just be more like THANOS and LOKI LAUFEYJARSON!